johndehart/jupyter_desktop_env/README.md

 # jupyter_desktop_env
-Export of a working jupyter lab desktop enviroment for anaconda.
+Export of a working jupyter lab desktop enviroment for systems devlopment.

 # Operating System
 This system was tested on Windows 10 Pro (v20H0, OS:19042.1320)